Watch a film on Cat Deeley's Visit to Building Young Futures

+UNICEF is the world’s leading organisation working for children and their rights.
 UNICEF recognises that adolescence is a pivotal time in the life of a child – the gateway to adulthood.
-Building Young Futures is a pioneering project to help ensure children and young people can mature into financially secure adults.
+It is a critical window of opportunity to influence a child’s development and progress.
+Building Young Futures addresses this, investing extensive knowledge and support to help ensure young people can mature into financially secure adults.

 Read more about the Barclays/UNICEF Building Young Futures partnership.